Who We Are

 Our literary outreach has always been essential to our mission.
 Our instructors teach free creative writing classes to youth and seniors at a number of community centers throughout the region.
 We also have special projects to share with you, such as a partnership with the Village of Sleepy Hollow producing Poetry in the Pavement (stamped on sidewalks just north of the Center!), and a puppet/playwriting course recently offered at Washington Irving Elementary School.
-Finally, we couldn’t do any of this without you -- our community partners of students, members, audience, readers, donors and sponsors.
-Thank you!
+Finally, we couldn’t do any of this without you — our community partners of students, members, audience, readers, donors

 → Please consider donating to further our mission.

 Margo Taft Stever launches the Sleepy Hollow Poetry Series (SHPS) at the Warner Library in Tarrytown.